 - Money and identification: examples of such applications are credit cards, e-purse, SIM for GSM, phone cards, transportation cards.
 They are representative of today's applications, with very few data (typically the holder's identifier and some status information).
-Querying is not a concern and access rights are useless since cards are protected by PIN-codes.
-Their unique requirement is update atomicity. - Downloadable databases: they are predefined packages of data (e.g., list of restaurants, hotels and tourist sites, catalogs...) that can be downloaded on the card for example, before traveling and be accessed from any terminal.
-Data availability is the major concern here.
+Querying is not a concern and access rights are irrelevant since cards are protected by PIN-codes.
+Their unique database management requirement is update atomicity. - Downloadable databases: these are predefined packages of confidential data (e.g., diplomatic, military or business information) that can be downloaded on the card for example, before traveling and be accessed from any terminal.
+Data availability and security are the major concerns here.
 The volume of data can be important and the queries complex.
-The data are typically read-only and public.

-- User environment: the objective is to store in a smartcard an extended profile of the card's holder including, among others, data regarding the computing environment (PC's configuration, passwords, cookies, bookmarks, software licenses...), an address book as well as an agenda.
+The data are typically read-only. - User environment: the objective is to store in a smartcard an extended profile of the card's holder including, among others, data regarding the computing environment (PC's configuration, passwords, cookies, bookmarks, software licenses, etc.), an address book as well as an agenda.
+The user environment can thus be dynamically recovered from the profile on any terminal.
 Queries remain simple, as data are not related.
-However, the data are highly private and must be protected by sophisticated access rights (e.g., the card's holder may want to share a subset of her address book or bookmark list with a subset of persons).
-Transaction atomicity and durability are also required. - Personal folders: personal folders may be of different nature: scholastic, healthcare, car maintenance history, loyalty.
+However, some of the data are highly private and must be protected by sophisticated access rights (e.g., the card's holder may want to share a subset of her/his address book or bookmark list with a subset of persons).
+Transaction atomicity and durability are also required. - Personal folders: personal folders may be of a different nature: scholastic, healthcare, car maintenance history, loyalty.
 They roughly share the same requirements, which we illustrate next with the healthcare example.
 Note that queries involving data issued from different folders can make sense.
 For instance, one may be interested in discovering associations between some disease and the scholastic level of the card holder.
 This raises the interesting issue of maintaining statistics on a population of cards or mining their content asynchronously.

-2.2 The Health Card Application
+2.2 The health card application

 The health card is very representative of personal folder applications and has strong database requirements.
-Several countries (France, Germany, USA, Russia, Korea...) are developing healthcare applications on smartcards [5].
-The initial idea was to give to each citizen a smartcard containing her identification and insurance data.
-As smartcard storage capacity increases, the information stored in the card can be extended to the holder's doctors, emergency data (blood type, allergies, vaccination...), surgical operations, prescriptions, insurance data and even links to heavier data (e.g., X-ray examination, scanner images...) stored on hospital servers.
-Different users may query, modify and create data in the holder's folder: the doctors who consult the patient's past records and prescribe drugs, the surgeons who perform exams and operations, the pharmacists who deliver drugs, the insurance agents who refund the patient, public organizations which maintain statistics or study the impact of drugs correlation in population samples and finally the holder herself.
+Several countries (France, Germany, USA, Russia, Korea, etc.) are developing healthcare applications on smartcards [11].
+The initial idea was to give to each citizen a smartcard containing her/his identification and insurance data.
+As smartcard storage capacity increases, the information stored in the card can be

+Applications Volume Select/project Join Group by / Distinct Access rights / views Atomicity Durability Statistics Money & identification tiny $\checkmark$ Downloadable DB high $\checkmark$ $\checkmark$ $\checkmark$ User environment medium $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Personal folder high $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ extended to the holder's doctors, emergency data (blood type, allergies, vaccination, etc.), surgical operations, prescriptions, insurance data and even links to heavier data (e.g., X-ray examination, scanner images, etc.) stored on hospital servers.
+Different users may query, modify, and create data in the holder's folder: the doctors who consult the patient's past records and prescribe drugs, the surgeons who perform exams and operations, the pharmacists who deliver drugs, the insurance agents who refund the patient, public organizations which maintain statistics or study the impact of drugs correlation in population samples, and finally the holder her/himself.